cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 If you want to create a cluster in a disabled region, please [contact Support](https://support.cockroachlabs.com).

-### How do CockroachCloud free trials work?
+### How do {{ site.data.products.dedicated }} free trials work?

-CockroachCloud offers a 30-day free trial.
+{{ site.data.products.dedicated }} offers a 30-day free trial.
 Free trials require a credit card so we can validate that you are not a bot and provide a seamless transition into production.
 Free trials apply when you:

 - Create the first cluster in your organization
 - Select 4 or fewer nodes (we recommend starting with 3 so you can try scaling)